silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 There are several other [configuration settings](/developer_guides/configuration) to manipulate the email server.

-*  `Email.send_all_emails_to` will redirect all emails sent to the given address.
+*  `SilverStripe\Control\Email\Email.send_all_emails_to` will redirect all emails sent to the given address.
+All recipients will be removed (including CC and BCC addresses).
 This is useful for testing and staging servers where you do not wish to send emails out.
+For debugging the original addresses are added as `X-Original-*` headers on the email.
-*  `Email.cc_all_emails_to` and `Email.bcc_all_emails_to` will add an additional recipient in the BCC / CC header.
+*  `SilverStripe\Control\Email\Email.cc_all_emails_to` and `SilverStripe\Control\Email\Email.bcc_all_emails_to` will add
+an additional recipient in the BCC / CC header.
 These are good for monitoring system-generated correspondence on the live systems.

 Configuration of those properties looks like the following: